openepicdev/maintaine.rs/source/desrosj.md

 - 55 have committed in the last 2 years
 - 23 have maintained a once per month commit average over that same two-year period

 There is also a second type of maintainer called a component maintainer.
-Component maintainers do not always have write access, but good ones exhibit many of the same qualities as committers while focusing on their small chunk of the software.
+Component maintainers do not always have write access to WordPress Core, but good ones exhibit many of the same qualities as committers while focusing on their small chunk of the software.
 Because of the overlapping responsibilities, it’s common for committers to also serve as component maintainers, and for component maintainers to eventually be granted committer status.

 The code base is currently divided into 43 components and 20 sub-components with 65 unique contributors actively maintaining them.
 Of those contributors, 37 (approximately 57%) have been granted commit access.
 Every Open Source community should strive to achieve a healthy balance of new, intermediate, expert, and even emeritus contributors to ensure long-term stability.
 But that’s a topic to dive into another time!